zubairashfaque/RTA_Deployment/README.md

 ### Project Description <a name="project-description"></a>

-The Accident Severity Prediction project aims to predict the severity of accidents based on various input features.
-It utilizes machine learning techniques and a Streamlit web application for easy interaction.
+The objective of the Accident Severity Prediction project is to forecast the level of severity for accidents by leveraging a diverse set of input features.
+This initiative employs machine learning methodologies and is complemented by a user-friendly Streamlit web application for seamless interaction.

+It's important to note that this project is designed with deployment in mind.
+In addition to the primary predictive model, the comprehensive project encompasses rigorous testing of various oversampling and undersampling techniques to address class imbalance.
+Moreover, it involves extensive experimentation with numerous categorical machine-learning models.
+For detailed information and access to the project's codebase, you can refer to the repository located at 'x'.

 ### Project Motivation <a name="project-motivation"></a>